General Data Protection Regulation (GDPR)

 There will be problems where requests to remove backed-up data are impractical, and it is restored unintentionally.

 Individuals won’t know who holds their data because of past abuses.

 Corporate lawyers will be rubbing their hands as GDPR will be a real money-spinner.

-Criminals won’t take any notice of this anyway as most of them operate outside of Europe and they are criminals so ignore the law.
+Criminals won’t notice this anyway, as most operate outside of Europe and are criminals, so they ignore the law.
 So don’t expect the SPAM and marketing materials to stop.

-The government say the system of fines won’t be the first resort to ensure compliance.
+The government says the fines won’t be the first resort to ensure compliance.

 It seems unlikely the government will have the resources to enforce this on day one, if ever.